HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 other purpose for which this map was not intended

-GIS Division, April 7, 2004
+J-LLLLLU, \ S ,)T, T` GIS Division, April 7, 2004

 Exhibit 2

-DoWntownTetaluma tusiness Improvement District
+DoWntownTetaluma lBusiness Improvement District

-FY 2004 Annual Report
+FY 2004 Annual.
+Report

 1. Changes in Boundaries: None are proposed.

-2. Changes in the Basis or Me* thod.of.Assessment.: None are proposed.
+2. Changes in the Basis or Method. of Assessment: None are proposed.

 3. Changes in Classification of Businesses: None are proposed.

-4. Improvements /Activities to be Undertaken & Related Budget: As proposed in the budget below..
+4. Improvements/Activities to be Undertaken & Related Budget: As proposed in the budget below.

-5. Surplus/Deficit Carried Over from Prior Year: None
+5. Surplus/Deficit Carried Over, from Prior Year: None

 6. Contributions from Other Sources: None